ngrx/platform/projects/ngrx.io/content/guide/signals/rxjs-integration.md

 <div class="alert is-important">

-If the injector is not provided when calling the reactive method outside of current injection context, the cleanup will occur when the injector where reactive method was defined is destroyed.
+If the injector is not provided when calling the reactive method outside of current injection context, the cleanup occurs when reactive method is destroyed.

 </div>